 - Provider portal - headcount and EYPP user guide (PDF, 624KB)

 - Early years census guidance 2018

-- FEEE 2-year-old parent agreement form summer 2021 for children in Essex only (Word, 44KB)
+- FEEE 2-year-old parent agreement form autumn 2021 for children in Essex only (Word, 44KB)

-- FEEE 3-4 year old parent agreement form summer 2021 for children in Essex only (Word, 44KB)
+- FEEE 3-4 year old parent agreement form autumn 2021 for children in Essex only (Word, 44KB)